ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 If you're a large coorperation that wants to reduce their TCO of owning, managing and operating their on-premise solutions, they've got you covered.

 I'd actually argue that the size of the organisation doesn't really dictate if you can move to the cloud, it's the culture and people.
-Using the public cloud requires a slightly different and less silod mindset in the organisation.
+Using the public cloud requires a slightly different and less siloed mindset in the organisation.
 Most of the time, you'll get end-to-end responsibility and access to the components that you need in the cloud.
 This provides you with the flexibility to create the solution that fits you best, but it also means that there is no other team that will maintain or operate the resources you're using.
-Almost always, this freedome heavily outways the additional "management" of the resources and if it's too much management, you probably need to look into one of the managed solutions offered by your cloud provider as a replacement for the resources you're using.
+Almost always, this freedom heavily outweighs the additional "management" of the resources and if it's too much management, you probably need to look into one of the managed solutions offered by your cloud provider as a replacement for the resources you're using.

 ## This works fine, why bother?